 Collar.
 Wearing a soft collar around your neck for short periods may help your symptoms.
 It can cause your neck to weaken, however, if you wear it too long.

 Injections.
-A doctor can inject steroid medication and pain-relieving drugs into the painful joint in your neck or into the space next to your spinal cord.
+A healthcare provider can inject steroid medicine and pain-relieving drugs into the painful joint in your neck or into the space next to your spinal cord.

 Surgery.
 In most cases, surgery is not needed.
 But surgeons can do different procedures to relieve pressure on the spinal cord or the nerves leaving your spine, if necessary.
-A surgeon can remove bone from around the opening that allows the nerve to exit the spine or bone from other parts of the vertebrae and may also fuse bones in the spine after one of these procedures.
+A surgeon can remove bone from around the opening that allows the nerve to exit the spine or bone from other parts of the vertebrae.
+He or she may also fuse bones in the spine after 1 of these procedures.
 If you have surgery, an anesthesia provider will put you to sleep beforehand so you don't feel it.

 You may not be able to prevent cervical spondylosis, but these steps may reduce your risk: